taisei-project/taisei/doc/CONTROLLER.rst

 that other people can benefit from your work.

 Also note that we currently only handle input from analog axes and analog/digital buttons.
-Anything more exotic, such as hats, probably wont work out of the box.
+Anything more exotic, such as hats, probably won't work out of the box.